 Changes should be made as necessary and the reserves target and rational kept up to date.
-Currently it is agreed by the board that a review of the reserves fund policy and target will take place on a bi-annual basis (every two years) basis.
+Previously it was agreed by the board that a review of the reserves fund policy and target will take place on a bi-annual basis (every two years) basis.
+However due to the current financial landscape it is felt necessary to review this policy on an annual basis.
 This review is to be carried out by the Audit and Risk Committee and ratified by the Board.